modsognir/stractor/README.md

 Extracts structured data from given text based on a given template.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'stractor'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install stractor

+## Usage
 ## Templates
 Templates are defined by replacing the desired structured text with liquid-style tags.